nmtkpbic/nmtk/README.md

   ###### Note

-  Sometimes the GDAL installation will fail because pip gets the bindings, but not the entire GDAL library (which GDALs setup requires.)
+  Sometimes the GDAL installation will fail because pip gets the bindings, but not the entire GDAL library (which GDAL's setup requires.)
 This can be handled using the following procedure:

   ```
   pip install --no-install $(grep GDAL requirements.txt)